pommicket/bootstrap/README.md

 - [stage 01](01/README.md) - a language with comments, and 2-character
 command codes.
 - [stage 02](02/README.md) - a language with labels
+- [stage 03](03/README.md) - a language with longer labels, better error messages, and less register manipulation
 - more coming soon (hopefully)

 ## prerequisite knowledge